CodeLighthouse/sdk-python/docs/python/py_sdk_docs.md

 #### Optional Options
 The following options are used for organizing your resources and their errors.
 The specified values for each will be included in your error notifications.
 When a function in a resource encounters an error, the code owner will be notified of the resource group, resource name, environment, and function name where the error ocurred.
 We anticipate being able to filter errors and visualizations on the basis of these options in the near future.

-* `environment` - The name of the environment that this code will be running in.
-Common values for this include "dev", "staging", and "production", but what you name it is up to you!
 * `resource_name` - The name of the resource that your code belongs to.
 This is used for tracking errors when you are using CodeLighthouse in multiple different projects or resources.
 This value is included in the error notifications you receive so that you know where the error ocurred.
 We also anticipate allowing you to filter your error feed by resource name, as well as offering error analytics and visualizations on a per-resource basis in the near future.
 * `resource group` - the name of the group or resources that this resource belongs to.
 Similar to `resource_name`, this is used for tracking errorss, and is included in the error notifications you receive.
 We expect to be able to allow you to filter and visualize errors on a per-`resource_group` basis as well.